 At the airport, Luxe Class passengers can enjoy priority check-in, fast track services, and access to the Business Class lounge.
 In the air, 17-inch PTV screens for the passengers’ entertainment and power outlets for business travellers to get work done.
 Pajamas and amenity kits will be distributed, making travelling more comfortable.

-AZAL chose for a 2-3-2 layout for the Business Class.
-The class was previously marketed as Premium Economy Class yet later renamed as Business Class.
-Besides relaxing on more comfortable seats, customers in the class also get to enjoy meals presented in porcelain tableware.
+For “Business Class”, AZAL chose to install the HAECO 3050 FeatherWeight seats in a 2-3-2 layout.
+The class was marketed as Premium Economy Class before being renamed as Comfort Club/ Business Class.
+Besides relaxing in more comfortable seats, customers in the class also get to enjoy meals presented in porcelain tableware.

-The one-of-a-kind features of the 787 will also enable AZAL to further enhance its service standards.
+Besides the modern seats, many one-of-a-kind features of the 787 will also enable AZAL to further enhance its service standards.
 Not only does the 787 feature the signature Boeing Mood Lighting, it also has higher humidity, higher cabin pressure, better air filters, and larger windows (with various levels of tints) when being compared to other aircraft types.

 AZAL’s 2 787-8 orders, VP-BBS ‘Fizuli’ and VP-BBR ‘Ordubad’, have both arrived at the carrier’s headquarters in Baku.
-The new 787 fleet is expected to be deployed on the carrier’s Beijing, London, and newly launched New York-JFK route, which is currently operated by Airbus A340-500s.
+The new 787 fleet is expected to be deployed on the carrier’s Beijing, London, and newly launched New York-JFK route, currently operated by Airbus A340-500s.